Manu Singh: Environmentalism

-Mr. Singh has been vocal about the issues that need immediate attention and has forthrightly condemned the development narrative when needed for its lack of sustainable planning.
-He has also been the panelist on many news platforms.
-He has taken various sessions on climate change and its effects, time and again he has drawn the attention of youth towards the interconnectedness of nature and has been promoting sustainable living for all.
-His scientific temper and in-depth understanding of the history of earth and humanity shapes way for his audience to connect to his cause.
+Singh has been vocal about the issues that he feels need immediate attention and has condemned the development narrative for its lack of sustainable planning.
+He has been a panelist news platforms.
+He has taken various sessions on climate change and its effects, and drawn the attention of youth towards the interconnectedness of nature and has been promoting sustainable living for all.
+His scientific temper and understanding of the history of earth and humanity lends support to his audience in connecting to his cause.

-Mr Singh has been extremely critical of the meat industry and he has elaborate sessions that encourage people to adopt a vegan or vegetarian lifestyle, both for personal well-being and for the well-being of the planet.
+Singh has been extremely critical of the meat industry and elaborate sessions that encourage people to adopt a vegan or vegetarian lifestyle, both for personal well-being and for the well-being of the planet.